jcoliz/yofi/YoFi.AspNet/Core/Reports/README.md

 - Implements IDisplayReport
 - Contains a Table

+## IDisplayReport

+The interface used by the report renderer to display a report in HTML

 ## Table

 Generic dictionary of (TColumn,TRow) to TValue.
 Low-level building block which store the final arranged result of report data.

+## IReportable

+Defines a single item which can be included in the aggregation done by a report

+## Pages/Report(s).cshtml

+Provides user interaction with reports

+- Consumes IReportEngine

 ## Views/Shared/DisplayReport.cshtml

-Displays an IDisplayReport nicely on an HTML page.
+Partial view, displays an IDisplayReport nicely on an HTML page.

 - Consumes an IDisplayReport